How I Helped Reduce No-Shows by 42% for Salon Owners - and Boosted Booksy Premium by 31%

 While blocking unreliable clients or imposing strict penalties might reduce no-shows, these approaches risk frustrating users and lowering engagement.

-Negative UX – lack of transparency – Users didn't understand why they were required to pay a deposit or how to avoid it in the future.
+No transparency - users didn't know why they had to pay deposits, or how to avoid it.

 How UX Principles Reduce No-Shows and Boost Salon Profits